csstools/postcss-short/README.md

 ### Border

-Set multiple edges on `border` properties using the same [1-to-4 syntax].
+Set multiple edges on `border` properties with the same [clockwise syntax].

 ```css
 /* before */